 Today we are going to look at V.F.
 Corporation (NYSE:VFC) to see whether it might be an attractive investment prospect.
-Specifically, we'll consider its Return On Capital Employed (ROCE), since that will give us an insight into how efficiently the business can generate profits from the capital it requires.
+In particular, we'll consider its Return On Capital Employed (ROCE), as that can give us insight into how profitably the company is able to employ capital in its business.

 So, How Do We Calculate ROCE?

 Analysts use this formula to calculate return on capital employed:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)